Surgical Technology San Angelo

 National Board of Surgical Technology and Surgical Assisting (NBSTSA)

-Littleton, CO 80120
+Address: 3 West Dry Creek Circle Littleton, CO 80120

-Phone: (800) 707-0057 (toll-free)
+Phone: (800) 707-0057 (Toll-Free)

 Email: mail@nbstsa.org

-Website: https://www.nbstsa.org/
+Website: www.nbstsa.org

-The mission of the NBSTSA is to be the gold standard provider of professional certification of surgical technologists (CST®) and surgical first assistants (CSFA®), supporting continuing education, thus promoting superior patient care in the surgical setting.
+NBSTSA is the premier standard provider of the Certified Surgical Technologist® (CST®) and Certified Surgical First Assistant® (CSFA®) credentials, supporting continuing education, thus promoting superior patient care in the surgical setting.

 The National Board of Surgical Technology and Surgical Assisting determines, through examination, if an individual has acquired both theoretical and practical knowledge of surgical technology or surgical first assisting.